 This, for sure, is a completely positive aspect when moving to the country.
 You could be traveling within the Spanish territory and never get bored, always learning something new and getting amazed by what you find.

 But it also poses the difficult question of where to settle.
 Madrid or Barcelona?
 Should I go to Valencia or start living in Sevilla?

-Our advice here is simple: discover it by yourself.
+While in this article we talked about why Barcelona is our top choice… Our best advice here is simple: discover it by yourself.

 The exact decision will entirely depend on your personal preferences, so what would be best than finding it out in person?

 Once you arrive in the country, spend the first weeks or months traveling around.
 Visit the north, center, and south of the country.
 Try to experience as much as possible what it would be like to live there, and after you have been able to visit the main spots, come up with a decision.

 That is the only way to really find what you need!

 Do you have any doubts so far?
 Ask anything to our lawyers here and get an instant answer:

 Main issues to consider